adambard/learnxinyminutes-docs/swift.html.markdown

 }
 someOptionalString = nil

+// implicitly unwrapped optional var unwrappedString: String! = "Value is expected."
+// same as above, but ! is a postfix operator (more syntax candy) var unwrappedString2: ImplicitlyUnwrappedOptional<String> = "Value is expected."

-if let someStringConstant = someOptionalString {
+if let someOptionalStringConstant = someOptionalString {
-    // has Some value
+    // has `Some` value, non-nil
+    if !someOptionalStringConstant.hasPrefix("ok") {
+        // does not have the prefix
     }
+}

+// Swift has support for storing a value of any type.
 // AnyObject == id
+// Unlike Objective-C `id`, AnyObject works with any value (Class, Int, struct, etc) var anyObjectVar: AnyObject = 7 anyObjectVar = "Changed value to a string, not good practice, but possible."

 /*
 Comment here